MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/customize-search-page.md

 1. Create the vertical.
 In this step, you define the vertical’s name, content source, and scope of the content to search.
 2. Define what the results for this vertical will look like.
 3. Enable the vertical (to be displayed) from the vertical list page.

+> [!NOTE]
+> Multiple connections in a vertical is currently in preview.
+For more information about preview, see [Connectors preview features.](connectors-overview.md/#what-are-the-preview-features?).

 ## STEP 1: Create the search vertical